turbot/steampipe-plugin-alicloud/docs/index.md

 If `regions` is not specified, Steampipe will use a single default region using the resolution order as mentioned for `Region` in above table:

-Steampipe will require read access in order to query your Alicloud resources.[Create a RAM user with an access key pair](https://partners-intl.aliyun.com/help/doc-detail/116401.htm).
+Steampipe will require read access in order to query your Alicloud resources.
+[Create a RAM user with an access key pair](https://partners-intl.aliyun.com/help/doc-detail/116401.htm).

 **Note:** Read permissions are required for tables to work.